 Where to stay in Athens

 Athens offers a wide range of accommodation options to suit all styles and budgets.
-We stayed in Plaka, a central neighborhood close to the Acropolis.
+We stayed in Plaka, a central neighborhood near the Acropolis.

-With its narrow, stone-paved streets lined with charming shops, cafes, and restaurants, Plaka is an excellent choice, especially if you're only in the city for a short visit.
+With its narrow cobblestone streets lined with charming shops, cafés, and restaurants, Plaka is a great place to stay in Athens, especially if you’re only in town for a few days.

-After extensive research, we had initially chosen the Plaka Hotel, which offered great prices, stunning views from the rooftop bar, and family rooms (two connected rooms—ideal for those traveling with children!).
-However, on the recommendation of a friend of a friend, we ended up staying in a house rented through Airbnb, which, unfortunately, is no longer listed on the platform.
+After quite a bit of research, we chose the Plaka Hotel, with great rates, stunning views from the rooftop bar, and family rooms (two connecting rooms, ideal for those traveling with children).
+However, based on a recommendation from a friend of a friend, we ended up staying in a house rented through Airbnb, which unfortunately is no longer listed on the platform.
+At the end of the trip, we spent our last night at the Plaka Hotel before catching our flight back home

-Another fantastic option in Athens is The Pinnacle Athens, which also provides family rooms.
+Another great option in Athens is The Pinnacle Athens, which also offers family rooms.

 Check availability and rates here: